DNS & DHCP#

 Forwarding servers#

-• Specify a single upstream DNS server: enter the IP address of the desired server in the dedicated field
+Specify a single upstream DNS server: enter the IP address of the desired DNS server in the designated field.

 Domain-specific DNS servers#